jacobtnyoung/reproducible-research/README.md

 What is the **route** of this map?
 The map shows us how to start with a raw data file and work all the way through to a project report and a project presentation.

-All of the elements of reproducible research are shown in the figure about.
+All of the elements of reproducible research are shown in the figure above.
 Now, let's think about some bigger questions and look at these pieces in more detail...

 <br>